 SIGAR tried to follow the trail of millions of dollars in cash that were allegedly in the presidential palaceas well as tens of millions of other funds in the hands of officials who abandoned Kabul last year.

-The Russian embassy in Kabul told the press that there was $169 million on board the helicopters, an assertion that Ghani and his allies have denied, and that according to SIGAR it could be closer to $500,000.
+The Russian embassy in Kabul told the press that there was $169 million on board the helicopters, an assertion that Ghani and his allies have denied, and that according to SIGAR it might be closer to $500,000.

 According to all the witnesses interviewed by SIGAR, the luggage on board was minimal, with some containing personal belongings and others containing cash.
-The first ladywho had had time to pack, had two suitcases, mostly clothes, and about $800.
+The first ladywho had had time to pack, had two suitcases, mostly clothes, and regarding $800.

 According to SIGAR estimates, given the route the helicopters took, the necessary fuel reserves, and the excess passengers, it is unlikely that the money would travel with them given the volume that would be involved.